-MN 390 Internship (Summer)
+MN 390 Worship and Music Ministry Internship (Summer) 3 hrs.

 Worship and Music Ministry students only.
 Students serve in a carefully supervised life-situation of Christian ministry.
 They participate in as many areas of ministry and church life as possible in order to correlate the theoretical and practical.
 In this combination of study and experience, student are assisted in the evaluation of both themselves as ministers and their ministry.
 Readings, written reports, and evaluations are required.
 The course may be repeated with different learning experiences, and the requirements are usually fulfilled during the summer at the end of the junior year.
 Prerequisite: MN361, 10 hrs. of Bible, 6 hrs. of theology, and senior standing.